Jamp1812/2024-10-MaternalBrainHealth_Analysis/README.md

 ## Contributing

-I highly encourage everyone interested to use the gathered data for further analysis.
+I highly encourage everyone interested to preprocess the MRI scans and to run the analysis themselves